 Young-Williams Animal Center put out a call for pet food last week and received at least \$5,000 in food donations and calls and deliveries have been constant!
 The food will help feed pets throughout the end of the year.
 YWAC's Brandy Ellison, Cheiney McBrien and Jessie Ellison are pictured with some of the donated bags.
 Supply is still uncertain for the future, so the shelter will happily accept any more that people can contribute.
 The community's generosity is inspiring, and Young-Williams is so appreciative!
-Knox County's center of population report released Population report.

-Every ten years, when the U.S. Census of Population and Housing is completed, the Census Bureau reports on geographic centers of population.
-A center of population is the mean center of gravity, or the point at which an imaginary map would balance perfectly if everyone weighed the same and were placed on the map exactly where they live.
-Measuring this point helps show general migration patterns and illustrates trends in investments and Knoxville-Knox County Planning The 2020 Census shows that surprise considering the consis-recently released the 2022 edi- the center of the county's popula- tent growth in the Northwest and tion of Knox County's Center of tion is now in Northwest Knoxville Southwest sectors over the past at the intersection of Hinton Drive and Third Creek Road.
+Knox County's center of population report released Knoxville-Knox County Planning The 2020 Census shows that surprise considering the consis-recently released the 2022 edi- the center of the county's popula- tent growth in the Northwest and tion of Knox County's Center of tion is now in Northwest Knoxville Southwest sectors over the past at the intersection of Hinton Drive and Third Creek Road.
 Much like the U.S. center, Knox County's has incrementally moved west over the past several decades.
 In 1980 it was in the Lonsdale community, followed by shifts to Pleasant Ridge Road, to Western Avenue at I-640, and, by 2010, to the intersection of Ball Camp Pike and Hazelwood Road.
-Each time, the center has been pulled farther from the city's center towards newer suburban developments.
-This westward movement is no few decades.
-Despite that westward expansion, the center of population for the county is still relatively close to downtown Knoxville, indicating that public resources and opportunities located within the urban core are still positioned in a setting that best serves residents.
-For more information, you can view the newly released Knox County's Center of Population report, as well as additional topics on local population and demographics, at knoxplanning.org/data/technical-reports.
+Each time, the center has been pulled farther from the city's center towards newer suburban developments. few decades.
+Despite that westward expansion, the center of population for the county is still relatively close to downtown Knoxville, indicating that public resources and opportunities located within the urban core are still positioned in a setting that best serves residents. was when it was published.
+Wilma Dykeman authored another book that continued the story of the community she introduced in "The Tall Woman" titled "The Far Family" (1966), and another fiction book, Earth" about a fictional canning company reminiscent of Stokely.
+(She was married to the heir of the Stokely canning company, Population report.